OSGeo/PROJ/docs/source/operations/projections/dymaxion.rst

 ********************************************************************************

-The Dymaxion Fuller map projection is a icosahedron polyhedral projection that intends to lay out most of continental landmasses unto a flat surface with as few land cuts as possible while minimizing scale and angular distorsion.
+The Dymaxion Fuller map projection is a icosahedron polyhedral projection that intends to lay down continental landmasses into a contiguous map with minimal scale and angular distorsion while having as few land interruptions as possible.
-In comparison to the Snyder's Icosahedral Equal Area, this projection relies on a specific way to orient and cut the icosahedron so that most interruptions lie in the ocean.
+In comparison to the Snyder's Icosahedral Equal Area, this projection relies on a specific way to orient and cut the icosahedron so that most interruptions lie within the ocean.
 The projection was first invented by Buckminster Fuller in 1943 using a cubostahedron as basis.
 The idea to use an icosahedron came later in 1954, and it wasn't until 1978 that the projection was formally mathematically defined :cite:`Gray1995`.